Cultural quirks: Five things the expat needs to know about Spain

 Having heard from expats that have made the move to Spain, the locals apparently have perfected the art of holding conversations over the top of one another.
 Obviously, with English being your mother tongue, it’s always going to take a while to adjust to the local dialogue, even if you are fluent; however the process will be made exponentially more difficult due to the fast speaking pace and numerous voices battling over the top of one another.
 Whilst the locals will have no issue with loud and overlapping voices, as a recent expat you’ll need to hone your skills before perfecting the art.

-If you’re an expat living in Spain, let us know how easily you settled after moving.
-If you are thinking of making the bold move, make sure you check out our special dedicated section on our website.
+If you are thinking of making the bold move to Spain, make sure you check out our special dedicated section on our website.